COMPLEX REGIONAL PAIN SYNDROME (CRPS)

 PHYSIOTHERAPY AND OCCUPATIONAL THERAPY

 There are a number of different pain injection treatments (interventions) that aid patients with CRPS.
 These include nerve block treatments that target nerves that cover the affected limb.
-Nerve blocks might be stellate blocks, sympathetic blocks, nerve root blocks and sometimes even pulsed radiofrequency ablation.
-These treatments should be used in conjunction with medications and pain therapy.
+Nerve blocks might be stellate blocks, sympathetic blocks, nerve root blocks and sometimes even pulsed radiofrequency ablation of nerves.
+These treatments should be used in conjunction with medications and physiotherapy and psychological therapy.

 PSYCHOLOGY